 For AFS debt securities in an unrealized loss position, we first assess whether we intend to sell, or it is more-likely-than-not that we will be required to sell the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
 For AFS debt securities that do not meet the aforementioned criteria, we evaluate whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, we consider the extent to which fair value is less than amortized cost, any changes to the credit rating of the security by a rating agency and adverse conditions specifically related to the security, among other factors.
 If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
-If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit losses is recognized in accumulated other comprehensive income or loss.
-We did not recognize a provision for credit losses related to our AFS debt securities in the three and six months ended June 30, 2021 and 2020, respectively.
+If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+Any impairment that has not been recorded through an allowance for credit losses is recognized in accumulated other comprehensive income or loss.
+We did not recognize a provision for credit losses related to our AFS debt securities in the three and nine months ended September 30, 2021 and 2020, respectively.